Major-General Count Ivan Du Monceau de Bergendal, DFC+bar

 home

-text & picture sources : own collection & the world wide web / No copyright infringement intended, drawings and photos belong to the rightful owners.
+text & picture sources : own collection & library + the world wide web / No copyright infringement intended : drawings, photos, etc. belong to the rightful owners.